Foster care in the United States: Rethinking Fostercare

+Foster Industrial Complex

 Professor Dorothy Roberts likens the child welfare system to the prison industrial complex in her use of the term foster industrial complex: child welfare is a multi-billion-dollar government-backed structure involved in the management of millions of marginalized people via surveillance, intrusion, and forced upending of children from their homes.
 Black children and their families are disproportionately targeted by child welfare investigations and removals from their households, with the vast majority of interventions being related to allegations of poverty-related neglect.
-Roberts draws the comparison between the overfunding of police and the overfunding of child welfare agencies, with both state apparatuses continuing to harm citizens while leaving structural conditions of people’s hardships unaddressed.
+Roberts draws the comparison between the overfunding of police and the overfunding of child welfare agencies, with both state apparatuses continuing to harm citizens while leaving structural conditions of people's hardships unaddressed.
 She advocates for an abolition of the foster care system (alongside police abolition) to differently allocate the billions used on destroying families by removing children from their homes.
-Spending would instead go to initiatives more conducive to child and family social wellbeing, such as cash assistance payments, healthcare and housing funding, and other forms of aid directly provided to children’s caregiving networks.
+Spending would instead go to initiatives more conducive to child and family social wellbeing, such as cash assistance payments, healthcare and housing funding, and other forms of aid directly provided to children's caregiving networks.